labs42io/web-automation/README.md

 See examples of scenario hooks in `./src/steps/hooks.ts`.
 For a more advanced usage, configure hooks in `./config/hooks.config.ts`.

-There is an `afterStep` hook implemented in  `./config/hooks.config.ts` that takes a screenshot and attaches it to the report in case the test fails.

 You can customize existing hooks or implement your own.
 See the WebdriverIO [documentation]((https://webdriver.io/docs/options.html#hooks)) about hooks.